Public open space strategy guide for local governments.

 generally requires 10 percent of the gross subdivisible area16 of a conditional subdivision to be given up free of cost by the subdivider for public open space and vested in the Crown as a Reserve for Recreation (in accordance with

-S. 152 of the P&D Act).
-In special circumstances, the WAPC may require land to be transferred to a local government in fee simple.
+S. 152 of the Act).
+In special circumstances, the Western Australian Planning Commission may require land to be transferred to a local government in fee simple.

 Money received as cash–in-lieu of open space can only be used to purchase land for parks, recreation grounds or open spaces generally in the locality of the subdivision; to repay loans raised for the purchase of such land; or for improvement or

 development of parks, recreation grounds or open spaces generally in the location of the subdivision (with the approval of the Minister for Planning).

 DC 2.3 also specifies what is expected to be given up as recreation reserve and limitations on its use for public utilities.
 For example, the policy requires areas around margins of wetlands, watercourses and foreshores adjacent to residential development

 to be protected and conserved at the time of subdivision by being created as reserves for recreation or foreshore management.